Discover more from Secretorum

 “The irony of these results is that in a collectivist and conformist society, these vast, highly disruptive revolutions are more likely.
 Their culture leads to the paradox of long periods of stability followed by rapid change.”

-Maybe in 2052, there will be a Gamer Messiah, a Jesus of the Joystick, a Buddha of the Button that leads an insurrection against the CCP — and then the world.
+Maybe in 2052, there will be a Gamer Messiah, a Jesus of the Joystick, a Buddha of the Button that leads an insurrection against the CCP—and then the world.

 Jokes aside, I think this study points to a higher-than-you-think possibility that change could come swiftly and unexpectedly in China.
-Sure, this specific scenario is highly unlikely (i.e. a destabilizing of the world’s largest nation because of a video game restriction), but the general contours of the story might not be as improbable as they seem.
+Sure, this specific scenario is highly unlikely (i.e. a destabilizing of the world’s largest nation due to a video game restriction), but the general contours of the story might not be as improbable as they seem.
 Video games may be trivial in the grand scheme of things, but what’s not trivial is stopping 280 million people (the number of Chinese people 0-19) from enjoying their free time how they please.
 The ban also comes at a time in which young people are starting to “lie flat” as a protest against the ever-quickening rat race of modern life.

 In April, a user named Kind-Hearted Traveler shared a post on Chinese search engine Baidu about why he lives a minimalist life.